blacksonic/nuxtjs-blog/content/articles/vue-testing-crash-course.md

 In this tutorial, I'll show you how to write unit, integration and end-to-end tests for Vue applications.

-For more test examples, you can take a look at my [Vue TodoApp implementation](https://github.com/blacksonic/todoapp-vue).
+For more test examples, you can take a look at my [Vue TodoApp implementation](https://github.com/vuesomedev/todomvc-vue).

 ### 1. Types

 Tests have three types: unit, integration and end-to-end.
 These test types are often visualized as a pyramid.

-<content-img src="vue-testing-crash-course/testing-pyramid.png" alt="Testing Pyramid" class="img-fluid"></content-img>
+<content-img src="vue-testing-crash-course/testing-pyramid.png" alt="Testing Pyramid"></content-img>

 The pyramid indicates that tests on the lower levels are cheaper to write, faster to run and easier to maintain.
 Why don't we write only unit tests then?
 Because tests on the upper end give us more confidence about the system and they check if the components play well together.